-CLS 415 AND GCLS 615 INTERNATIONAL CRIMINAL SYSTEMS
+GCLS 615 (CLS 415) INTERNATIONAL CRIMINAL SYSTEMS

-This course will be conducted largely as a seminar in which the students will focus on the criminal system of a given country, explore it thoroughly, and present it in the contrast to the comparable systems in the United States.
+This course will be conducted largely as a seminar in which the students will focus on the criminal system of a given country, explore it thoroughly, and present it in contrast to the comparable systems in the United States.
 All phases of the criminal system in these countries will be explored including the determination of what is made criminal, the kinds of investigation use, the forms of adjudication and the forms of sanction and punishment.
-General course work will discuss the different systems of law used in various countries to contrast them with the system developed in the United States.
+General coursework will discuss the different systems of law used in various countries to contrast them with the system developed in the United States.
 Three credits.

-CLS 425 AND GCLS 625 SURVEY OF CYBERCRIME
+GCLS 625 (CLS 425) SURVEY OF CYBERCRIME